What Is Loft Insulation?

-As for the cost, removing a loft insulation should cost you between £300-£600 for a typical 3-bedroom apartment.
+Removing loft insulation should cost you between £300-£600 for a typical 3-bedroom apartment.

 Disposing of Loft Insulation

-Disposing of loft insulation is a bit different as you aren’t allowed to use some of the common methods like bin bags or recycling trash bins.
-Instead, it is advised that you dispose of your loft insulation at the local household waste recycling centre.
+That's because you aren’t allowed to use some of the common methods - like bin bags or recycling trash bins.
+Instead, it is advised that you dispose of your loft insulation at your local household waste recycling centre.

 Q: How thick should loft insulation be?

 A: The recommended depth for loft insulation is between 250mm and 270mm.
 You should ensure that you buy enough material to achieve this depth.

 If you already have insulation and you want to top it up, you’ll need to check the depth of the one you currently have and top it up accordingly.

 Q: How much difference does loft insulation make?

 A: Loft insulation makes a world of difference.
 It helps you retain heat in the house, which means you don't have to keep the heating on as much - helping to reduce your energy bills.